Maxime Lopez: 2017–18 season

 The following season, Lopez temporarily retained his starting berth in Marseille's midfield under coach Rudi Garcia, but lost his position following a dip in form during the campaign's opening matches.
 On 19 October 2017, he scored his first and only goal of the season, and his first ever in European competitions, when he netted in a 2–1 Europa League group-stage win over Vitória de Guimarães.
 He made his 50th league appearance for Marseille on 15 April 2018 in a 3–2 victory over Troyes.
 He continued to feature regularly in the club's Europa League campaign and helped the side reach the final of the competition, where he appeared as a substitute in a 3–0 loss to Spanish side, Atlético Madrid.

 2018–19 season

 Lopez scored his first goal of the following campaign, and his first in the league since April 2017, in a 1–1 draw with Monaco on 15 January 2019.
 His performance earned him the man of the match award and saw him named as the highest performing player in the league over the weekend.
 The following week, he made his 100th appearance for the club in a 2–1 league loss to Saint-Étienne.

 Sassuolo

 On 5 October 2020, Lopez joined Serie A club Sassuolo on a season-long loan with option to buy.
 The deal was made permanent in April 2021 after he had played over 30 minutes in 20 Serie A games, triggering an obligation to buy from Marseille.
 Lopez's contract at Sassuolo would now keep him at the club until June 2025.

+Loan to Fiorentina

+On 1 September 2023, Lopez moved to Fiorentina on loan with an option to buy.

+Paris FC

+On 29 August 2024, Lopez signed a three year contract with Paris FC in the French second division after Sassuolo were relegated.